Fossil fuel divestment is a moral imperative, a political strategy, and a prudent financial choice.

 The Board has repeatedly claimed that divestment “would not be consistent with the board’s fiduciary obligation to endowment donors.”

-That this is wrong is most clearly demonstrated through what two UBC law professors, including a former University Counsel and Vice President External and Legal Affairs, wrote in the Ubyssey.
+In response, two UBC law professors, including a former University Counsel and Vice President External and Legal Affairs, wrote about why this is clearly false:

 Illogical and nearly impossible to satisfy criteria

-The Board's "Responsible Investment Policy" was curiously released shortly after divestment proponents first asked UBC to consider the issue.
-It sets out 5 criteria which at face value are not unreasonable.
+The Board also attacked divestment through their "Responsible Investment Policy," which was curiously released shortly after divestment proponents first asked UBC to consider the issue.
+The Policy sets out 5 criteria that at face value are not unreasonable.
 However, the fine print requires a level of proof that is nearly impossible to satisfy.
-For example the Policy specifies that:
+For example, the Policy specifies that the proposal demonstrate that:

-- Divestment from a sector should not facilitate investment opportunities for less responsible investors.
+- UBC’s divestment from a sector does not facilitate investment opportunities for other, less responsible investors in the same sector.

-- This misunderstands how markets function.
-Selling stocks, whether for divestment or during routine management of the endowment, facilitates an investment opportunity for a less responsible investor.
-Imagine applying this criteria to an extreme investment, such as an arms company selling weapons to ISIS.
-Would UBC really argue that the existence of less responsible investors would stop them from divesting such a company?
+- This requirement misunderstands how markets function.
+Selling stocks, whether for divestment or during routine management of funds, does facilitate an investment opportunity for a less responsible investor.
+Imagine applying this criterion to an extremely controversial investment, such as investments in an arms company selling weapons to ISIS.
+Would the possibility of investors who are less responsible than UBC buying the University’s stock from such a company really stop UBC’s divestment from such a company?

-- Reasonable evidence that divestment is an effective way to achieve the desired outcome.
+- There is reasonable evidence that divestment is an effective way to achieve the desired outcome.
 This would be most compelling if divestment changes the behaviour of an offending company or industry.

-- This is not what divestment aims to achieve.
-It's not about incremental improvements in the operation of a coal company; it's ultimately about policy changes that reduce the use of fossil fuels by all of us.
+- Changing the behavior of the industry is not what divestment aims to achieve.
+It's not about incremental improvements in the operation of a coal company; it's ultimately about policy changes that reduce our society’s reliance on the use of fossil fuels.

-- Absence of alternative policies that are as effective at a lower cost, or more effective at the same cost.
+- There is an absence of alternative policies that are as effective at a lower cost, or more effective at the same cost, when compared to divestment.

 - Asking us to prove that divestment is the most effective policy at addressing climate change is, frankly, completely bizarre.
 Divestment should be undertaken if it is judged to be morally right, effective, and reasonable, not only if it is proved to be the most cost-effective policy in existence.
 We would love to see UBC attempt a benefit-cost analysis on political strategies like divestment.
 Good luck with that, UBC.

-- The choice to divest should be demonstrably superior to our engagement.
+- The choice to divest is demonstrably superior to engagement.

 - The UBC administration must be more optimistic than we are, since we don't hold out much hope that politely asking coal companies to shut down their operations will be effective.
 UBC should be undertaking both engagement and divestment where appropriate.
 Right now, they are doing neither.
 Asking us to prove that divestment is superior misses the point.